Alves dos Reis: Discovery and arrest

-On 4 December 1925, a teller for a money-changer in Porto who had been following all the allegations and revelations in the press suddenly had a flash of insight and became convinced that the Angola & Metropole must be counterfeiting.
-The teller had an advantage on other observers; his employer was one of Reis' half-unwitting launderers.
+On 4 December 1925, a teller for a foreign-exchange firm in Porto who had been following all the allegations and revelations in the press suddenly had a flash of insight and became convinced that the Angola & Metropole must be counterfeiting.
+The teller had an advantage on other observers: his employer was one of Reis' half-unwitting launderers.
 The Angola & Metropole illegally bought foreign exchange from him at a premium (money exchange was illegal in Portugal at the time, but in fact widespread and tolerated).
 The ledgers of these transactions were then torn out and destroyed.
 Although neither the teller nor the officials at the Porto branch of the Bank of Portugal could find any evidence that the bills from the Angola & Metropole were counterfeit, the circumstances were suspicious enough that the allegation was reported to Lisbon.

 O Século publicly revealed the fraud on 5 December 1925.
-The day before, the Bank of Portugal had sent the inspector João Teixeira Direito, to Porto, to investigate the huge deposits by the Banco de Angola e Metrópole in banknotes of 500 escudos at the cambist firm Pinto da Cunha.
+The day before, the Bank of Portugal had sent the inspector João Teixeira Direito, to Porto, to investigate the huge deposits by the Banco de Angola e Metrópole in banknotes of 500 escudos at the foreign-exchange firm Pinto da Cunha.
 After exhaustive and frustrating investigation, they finally noticed, by chance, banknotes with duplicate serial numbers.
 Authorities ordered all bank agencies to store their notes by order of serial number to detect duplicates; many more were found.
 The Bank of Portugal contacted Waterlow and Sons, and Reis's scheme fell apart.